freeCodeCamp/freeCodeCamp/guide/english/git/gitignore/index.md

 Not the cleanest commit history, but your repo will be sparklingly clean.
 A little more was going on here.
 First, you removed `.`, which represents everything.
 Since `git rm` can be unforgiving, perhaps you should run it, or any of these commands, with the `-n` option, like `git rm -r -n --cached .` in this case.
 Or use the `--dry-run` option, which is the long hand version telling Git to just report what it is going to do without taking any action.
 For now, run it without the `dry-run` options.

-Now everything has been removed from your repo.
+Congratulations, you removed everything from your repo.
 Time to add it back in, minus what your edited `.gitignore` file will omit.
 That's what our `git add .` line does for you.

-Once again, commit your changes, as you see in the last command, with whatever message you feel is necessary.
+Commit your changes with whatever message you feel is necessary.
 The commit itself won't look very nice in this case.
 You did remove and add everything, for what it's worth.
 But your repository will be in the clean state you had intended all along.

 ### More Information:
 - Git documentation: <a href='https://git-scm.com/docs/gitignore' target='_blank' rel='nofollow'>gitignore</a>